How to Get Clients with Your Website, Part 1: Create a Powerful Headline

 For example, if the headline is Are You Ready to Take Control of Your Health and Live a Vibrant & Healthy Life? the sub-headline could be Health & Fitness Coach Shares Energy Management Secrets Only High Performers And Top Athletes Know…

 Are You Ready to Take Control of Your Health

 Secrets Only High Performers And Top Athletes Know

 NOTE that sometimes the sub-headline comes first and then the headline - it doesn't matter. what matters is to have them in place.

-Commit to noticing the headlines in the offers / sales pages you'll see in the coming days, weeks, and month.
+Commit to noticing the headlines in the offers/sales pages you'll see in the coming days, weeks, and months.
 Notice how they are structured... notice how they draw you in to read the next line, then the next...

-Many beginner coaches, consultants, and solo-professionals in general often omit creating a powerful headline and sub-headline; but if you think about it for a sec, you’ll realize that it’s the #1 most vital element of your website.
+Many beginner coaches, consultants, and solo-professionals in general often omit to create a powerful headline and sub-headline; but if you think about it for a sec, you’ll realize that it’s the #1 most vital element of your website.